Key Points:

 Constructed back in 1969, Lake Amistad measures 101.4 square miles and is located where Rio Grande meets the Devils River, along the Mexican border.
 The lake was constructed along the dam and is now famous among U.S. residents and tourists for its natural beauty.
 Fishing, scuba diving, swimming, and water skiing are some of the most popular recreational activities in this man-made lake.

-7. Richard-Chambers Reservoir
+7. Richland-Chambers Reservoir

-Covering a total surface area of 64.63 square miles, the Richard-Chambers reservoir is one of the largest lakes in Texas both by surface area and by water volume.
+Covering a total surface area of 64.63 square miles, the Richland-Chambers reservoir is one of the largest lakes in Texas both by surface area and by water volume.
 It is also the third-biggest inland reservoir that provides rich fishing opportunities.
 Some of the most prominent fish caught in the lake include carp, crappie, catfish, bass, and smallmouth buffalo.

 8. Lake Tawakoni